BoredBored/SpaceFate-Editor/README.md

 # SpaceFate
 The SF is a browser GUI for managing your server.
-It aims to replacate services like [Squarespace](https://www.squarespace.com/)'s graphical web page editor but for free.
+It aims to replacate and replace services like [Squarespace](https://www.squarespace.com/)'s graphical web page editor but for free.